Bob McA…. asked this question.

 Many of the gurus that you mention have a vested interest in getting investors to trade.
 Trading is dangerous to investors’ wealth; it allows someone like Lloyd Blankfein to retire a billionaire.

 Most of the S&P 500 companies get much of their profits in foreign markets including India and China.
 The global village which Marshall McLuhan first spoke about 60 years ago well-established now.
 Investing in the American economy involves investing globally to a significant extent.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us